Confession…I’m a messy person.

 Here’s a FREE PRINTABLE for you to print out and post in your home, to help you stay on schedule:

-For a printable version of this list click HERE
+(For a printable version of this breakdown click HERE)

-(Monday is cheating because it is 3 chores…but they aren’t as big as the other ones so you can squeeze more in.)
+(Monday is technically cheating because it is 3 chores…but they are smaller, more intermittent chores so you can squeeze in more.)

 - Laundry day.
 Always keep your machines running.
-Start first thing in the morning and consciously keep loads going throughout the day.
-Set an alarm in your phone if you have to.
-Fold laundry at night watching TV with the hubby.
+Start first thing in the morning and consciously keep loads going throughout the day (or whenever you’re home).
+Set an alarm in your phone if you need to.
+Fold laundry at night watching TV.
 Make sure all clothes are put away before you go to bed.

-- Tidy house.
+- Tidy the house.
 Go through every room in your house and put everything away.

 - Tip: Never leave a room empty-handed!
 As you walk throughout the house ALWAYS pick at least one thing up as you come/go.
 Your house will be picked up before you know it.

 - Vacuum main rooms (not bedrooms or stairs).
 As you walk through the house picking things up, drag a vacuum behind you. **NOTE: I vacuum a lot because I have a dog that sheds.
 You may not need to vacuum as much as I choose to do, but it does prolong the life of your carpet and makes you feel SO GOOD to see those gorgeous vacuum lines in the floor

 - Bathrooms.
 Do it all!
 Toilet, tub/shower, replace towels and wash clothes, sink, floors, wipe out drawers/cabinets, mirror, re-stock toilet paper/fresh towel supply.
 Spray some good smelling stuff in there when you are done, the satisfaction is amazing.

 - Surfaces.
 Anything that can be dusted, mopped, swept, wiped, vacuumed, etc. For me, this is the biggest chore of the week.